Skip to main content

 Resolving a Deactivation Report

 Because the bot has already disabled the account, your job is to confirm whether that was the right call.
-Open the report from the Reported page to see exactly which posts and patterns the bot picked up on.
+Open the report from the Reported page (click View Details) to see exactly which posts and patterns the bot picked up on.
 You have three options:

-Full restore.
-Reactivate the giver's account and put the archived post back in the feed.
+• Restore giver and posts.
+Reactivate the giver's account and put the removed recognition posts back in the feed.
 Use this when the bot got it wrong.

-Partial restore.
-Reactivate the account but leave the post archived.
-Use this when the person should keep using Bonusly, but that specific post shouldn't go back up.
+• Restore giver only.
+Reactivate the account but leave the posts removed.
+Use this when the person should keep using Bonusly, but those specific posts shouldn't go back up.

-Maintain deactivation.
-Keep the account disabled and the post archived.
+• Restore nothing.
+Keep the account deactivated and the posts removed.
 Use this when the bot was right.

 Viewing past reports

-By default, the Reported page only shows reports you haven't resolved yet.
-Once a report is handled, it drops off the list, and the page goes empty when there's nothing left to review.
+By default, the Pending tab shows reports you haven't resolved yet.
+Once a report is handled, it moves to the Resolved tab.

-To see what's already been resolved (and how), check the Include resolved box at the top of the page.
-It's a good way to look back at how a similar report was handled before, or to share patterns with your team.
+Switch to the Resolved tab to see what's already been handled and how — each card shows the outcome you chose.
+It's a good way to look back at how a similar report was resolved before, or to share patterns with your team.

 FAQs

 What's the difference between a user report and a Quality Bot report?
 A user report is something a person on your team flagged manually.
 A Quality Bot report is generated automatically when the bot spots a suspicious pattern.
-The biggest practical difference: when a user reports a post, the post stays live until you act on it.
-When the bot reports a post, the giver is already deactivated by the time you see it.
+In both cases the reported posts are hidden from the feed by the time you see them with a user report the post is hidden for everyone the moment it's reported, and with a bot report the giver's account is also already deactivated

 Can I undo deleting a recognition post?
-No. Archiving (deleting) a post is permanent.
-If you're not sure, choose "Take no action" and review again later.
+No. Deleting a post (Delete the post entirely) is permanent.
+If you're not sure, choose Keep the post hidden instead it keeps the post out of the feed without deleting it, so you can revisit later.

 Can the Quality Bot deactivate someone unfairly?
 The bot uses conservative thresholds.
 That's why every Deactivation Report still lands in your queue for review.
-If the bot got it wrong, choose Full restore to bring the account and the post back.
+If the bot got it wrong, choose Restore giver and posts to bring the account and the posts back.

 Was this article helpful?
 Let us know by rating it below with an emoji and sharing your feedback!